My Eating Disorder Dietitian Saved My Life

 Does Food Dominate Your Life?

-Over the years I’ve learned that nutrition is still a growing topic, and there is so much to learn.
-But if anything, through all the “lifestyle” diets I attempted and the eating disorder I recovered from, I’ve found the greatest benefit from meeting with a dietitian.
-I learned to eat plenty of nutrient-dense foods alongside other foods I enjoy that others may deem “unhealthy,” (I would say these foods are maybe not as nutrient-dense, but they are healthy in terms of feeding my soul and bringing me a great social life and balanced mindset).
+Through all the “lifestyle” diets I attempted and the eating disorder I recovered from, I’ve found the greatest benefit from meeting with a registered sports dietitian.
+I learned to eat plenty of nutrient-dense foods alongside other foods I enjoy that others may deem “unhealthy.”
+I would say these “unhealthy” foods maybe aren’t not as nutrient-dense, but they are healthy in terms of feeding my soul and bringing me a great social life and balanced mindset.